Brijeshkrishna/virustotal-scrapper/README.md

-# virustotal-uploader
+# virustotal-scrapper

-## To upload file to virus total without API
+## To upload file to virustotal and get the results without API

-usage
+# usage

 `